vic-ma/website/content/posts/2025-10-15-test-post/index.md

 +++
-title      = 'This is a test post' date       = '2025-10-14' slug       = 'gsoc-8'
+title      = 'This is a test post' date       = '2025-10-15' slug       = 'gsoc-8'
 categories = ['GSoC']
 draft      = true
 +++

-In the past few weeks, I've been improving some test code that I had written.
+In the past few weeks, I've been working on improving some test code that I had written.

 ## Refactoring time!